Weiss Architecture Studio

 Quis autem vel eum iure reprehenderit qui in ea voluptate velit esse quam nihil molestiae lorem.

 There is a small square footage of basement level on the south end of the structure which leads into an underground basement room.
 The room extends 20 feet south of the four-story building, matches the width on the west side and terminates at the exterior loading dock slab on the east end.
 The basement is supported by the concrete building frame on the north side and reinforced concrete walls on the remaining three sides.
-The roof/ceiling of the room is reinforced concrete slab monolithically poured with concrete beams which are supported by concrete columns along the length, centered in the room.
+The roof/ceiling of the room is a reinforced concrete slab monolithically poured with concrete beams supported by concrete columns along the length, centered in the room.
 The room supports soil and a parking lot above.

 LOCATION